-There are over 500 lymph nodes, or "glands", in the body.
-Most lymph nodes are found in groups near the armpit, groin, and neck.
+The body has over 600 lymph nodes, or "glands”.
+Most lymph nodes are found in groups near the armpit, groin and neck.
 They are also found in the chest and abdominal cavities away from the surface of the skin.
-In general, lymph nodes are the size of a pea.
+Most parts of the body have lymph nodes except for the brain and heart.

 Lymph nodes are an important part of the immune system.
 They help stop the spread of infection.
 They act like tiny filters, catching viruses and bacteria for white blood cells to destroy.
 They also produce substances that help kill infection-causing germs.

-swollen lymph nodes on the front of the neck could mean your child has a cold or throat infection
+- Swollen lymph nodes on the front of the neck could mean your child has a cold or throat infection.

 Avoid squeezing swollen lymph nodes.
 This may irritate them further and prevent them from shrinking back to normal size.
 In some cases, it can take up to one month or more for the swelling to disappear completely.

 For pain or fever, you can give your child acetaminophen or ibuprofen as directed on the bottle or by your child’s doctor.

 Make an appointment with your child’s doctor if: